 Intimate, Italian elegance, exclusive but not intimidating

 The Palazzo is kind of like The Venetian on steroids.
 The hotel takes what you like about The Venetian and makes it even better.
 It's easier to get around, the rooms are larger and the restaurants are even more upscale.
 Plus it's like hitting the bonus jackpot on the slot machines when you stay here because it's connected to The Venetian.
 Anything you don't find at The Palazzo is just steps away at The Venetian, from Canyon Ranch spa to dozens more restaurants, gondola rides, the massive Tao nightclub and even more shopping.
 The hotel’s five-acre pool deck is also merged with The Venetian's, which makes for one big playground.
-In total, there are seven different pools (including the adults-only Azure Pool), four hot tubs and 41 cabanas.
+In total, there are 11 different pools, four hot tubs and 41 cabanas.

 Hotel rooms aren't known for being spacious.
 You're usually tripping over your suitcases as you squeeze your way into a closet-sized bathroom.
 Not so at The Palazzo.
 These standard rooms, which are all suites, are a whopping 720 square feet.
 That's bigger than your one-bedroom apartment.
 The bathroom alone is 130 square feet.
 If you need us, we’ll be soaking in the Roman tub watching TV on the flat-screen.